NeuroTechX/ntx_slack_archive/general.md

  >Fellow Neurotecher melanie  recently had her article released for IEEE on DBS in the military.
 Part of the article provides a good perspective as to whether cognitive implants are in fact worth it. <http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7879372>

+3/29/2017 7:21 AM

+ **sydneyneurotechx** :

+ >"These advances in medical technology

+>
+are inextricably linked to discussions

+>
+of human augmentation,

+>
+especially in the context of military

+>
+research.
+However, the existence

+>
+of super-soldiers enhanced by

+>
+brain implants are far from a reality.

+>
+Although a great deal of progress

+>
+has been made in animal models

+>
+towards aims such as accelerated

+>
+learning and increased memory

+>
+capacity using implantable brain

+>
+technology, research in humans

+>
+is currently limited to therapeutic

+>
+applications.
+Even if the therapeutic

+>
+applications were to augment function

+>
+beyond current human capabilities,

+>
+it is still an open question

+>
+whether or not the risks would be

+>
+deemed acceptable for non-clinical

+>
+populations.
+The only precedent

+>
+for cognitive enhancement comes

+>
+from pharmaceuticals, which are

+>
+often used to keep soldiers alert.

+>
+Similarly, non-invasive brain stimulation

+>
+(transcranial direct current

+>
+stimulation (tDCS) and transcranial

+>
+magnetic stimulation (TMS)) techniques

+>
+are being investigated for

+>
+accelerated learning, improved decision

+>
+making, and alertness.
+However,

+>
+unlike an implanted device,

+>
+these substances and techniques

+>
+can be used on a per-need basis.

+>
+While they do carry risks, both long

+>
+and short term, their use can be discontinued

+>
+once they are no longer

+>
+needed.
+A brain implant, although

+>
+considered reversible, carries the

+>
+risks of surgery at both implantation

+>
+and at removal, and cannot

+>
+be replaced or repaired outside of

+>
+a hospital"